Irish education system

 This document describes the special arrangements for the education of children with special educational needs

-Information on the rights of parents to educate their children at home and how home education is regulated and assessed.
+Information on the rights of parents to homeschool their children and how home schooling is regulated and assessed.

 Organisations such as parents' associations, parents' councils and other agencies provide parents with support and information about their children's education.